R3MODAS/Backend/Readme.md

 - req.session.name = value to create a session, req.session.name to read the session from the server, req.session.destroy to remove the session from the server

 - res.cookie(name,value) to create a cookie and sending it to the browser, req.cookies.name to read the cookie from the browser, res.clearCookie(name) to delete the cookie from the browser

+## Advanced part of Backend
+Flash Messages -> To provide information to the user (alerts such as success, warning or error)

+- To use flash messages we will require connect-flash package which we can install using npm -i connect-flash but you will have to setup express-session and setup the middleware for the session as well.

+-